top of page

 CLIMATE CHANGE & ENVIRONMENTAL PROTECTION

 As can be seen by the problematic wastewater injection wells and the destruction of reef and fish habitats, we must address environmental protection as part of our own survival.
 Hawaiian culture incorporates the subtleties of wind, ocean, and mountain, fresh water, and the balance of these to thrive in the islands.
 We have much to learn about balance.
 The needs of our people must be balanced by the way the land and water flourish.
 If they flourish, we flourish.
-As my husband and I have done with farming the sunflowers according to the Hawaiian Moon calendar.
-This means listening more deeply, finding sustainable ways instead of destructive, wasteful ways of building - preserving while using.
+As my husband and I have done with farming the sunflowers according to the Hawaiian Moon calendar, this means listening more deeply, finding sustainable ways instead of destructive, wasteful ways of farming and building - preserving while using.
 And we must rebuild our Recycling Program!

 poelua-bay-in-north-shore-maui-2021-08-26-16-30-19-utc.jpg